estelle/input-masking/README.md

 * Chrome
 * Firefox
 * Opera
+* IE 9

-I am working on making it work in IE8 thru 10.
-Used JS that was a bit too modern I think.
-My virtualbox is sad today, but I'll work on it tomorrow.
+I am working on making it work in IE8.
+Event handler issue.
+Should be resolved soon.

 ## Customization